NxPKG/khulnasoft-docs/content/stream/stream-live/start-stream-live.md

 ### Recommendations

 - Your creators should use an appropriate bitrate for their live streams, typically well under 12Mbps (12000Kbps).
 High motion, high frame rate content typically should use a higher bitrate, while low motion content like slide presentations should use a lower bitrate.
 - Your creators should use a [GOP duration](https://en.wikipedia.org/wiki/Group_of_pictures) (keyframe interval) of between 2 to 8 seconds.
 The default in most encoding software and hardware, including Open Broadcaster Software (OBS), is within this range.
 Setting a lower GOP duration will reduce latency for viewers, while also reducing encoding efficiency.
 Setting a higher GOP duration will improve encoding efficiency, while increasing latency for viewers.
-This is a tradeoff inherent to video encoding, and not a limitation of Cloudflare Stream.
+This is a tradeoff inherent to video encoding, and not a limitation of Khulnasoft Stream.

 {{<heading-pill heading="h4" style="beta">}}Low-Latency HLS broadcast recommendations{{</heading-pill>}}